NobodyXu/bookmarks/remote_access/mosh/intro.md

 [mosh][1] is designed to be able to run on poor internet condition and provides robust and responsive connection.

 It supports:
- - roaming
+ - roaming to different IP without dropping connection
  - intermittent connectivity
- - intelligent local echo
- - line editing of user keystrokes
+ - intelligent local echo and line editing to reduce the effects of "network lag" on high-latency connections

 [1]: https://mosh.org